INI-POOL/ini-admin-frontend/README.md

 ### Can I hire you guys?

 [Epicmax](https://epicmax.co) is committed to Open Source from its beginning.
-Umpool Admin was created and backed by Epicmax, and is supported through all the years.
+Inipool Admin was created and backed by Epicmax, and is supported through all the years.

 With 6+ years of dedicated work on both commercial and open-source projects, and more than 47 clients worldwide across various fields, Epicmax has deep expertise in frontend development, especially in Vue.js.
 We regularly conduct code audits for our projects and now excited to offer this service not only to our existing clients but to anyone looking to understand the state of their frontend code and ensure it's secure and up-to-date!